Bodobolero/evcc/README.md

 sudo swapon /swapfile
 ```

-then when the make completes:
+then when the make completes you can remove the swap file again (to protect your SD-card)

 ```
 sudo swapoff /swapfile